Atlas975/Notes/Networking/Internet_fundamentals.md

 # Principles of protocol layering.
 ## Bi-directional communication
 - In bidirectional communication, each layer must perform 2 opposite tasks.
-Each object (protocol) must be identical however.
+Each object (protocol) however, must be identical

 >![[Pasted image 20211105233536.png]]
 in this case one must talk the other listen.

 - Other examples may be to encrypt in one direction and decrypt in the other.
 - Multiple layer communication

 > ![[Pasted image 20211105234139.png|500|500]]

 - Each layer has a specific protocol only understood by that layer.

-# TCP/IP protocol suite (older model)
+# TCP/IP Protocol suite (older model)

 >![[Pasted image 20211105234427.png]]

 - Thought of as 4 software layers that go over the hardware layer.
 - Hierarchical, each upper layer depends on service from previous layer.

 # OSI model

 > ![[Pasted image 20211105235648.png|200|200]]

 ## Example layer involvement:

 > ![[Pasted image 20211105235208.png]]

-# 5 layer network model explained:
+# 5 Layer network model explained:
 ## Application
 - The actual protocols needed for effective data communication, designed to meet requirements for different applications.
 Layer where people interact.
 ## Transport